 I’m married and have two awesome sons.

-Blair is always happy to meet for a chat/coffee/beer at his studio Third Floor York in the Byward Market.
+I am always happy to meet for a chat, coffee, beer, whatever, at the studio Third Floor York in the Byward Market.
 Just drop me a note!

 Third Floor York